Best Gas Range Review – The Top 5 Hottest List for March, 2023 with Buying Guide

 The Whirlpool WFG515S0ES only has four burners, doesn’t have a convection oven and its standard oven is just 5.0 cubic feet.
 As long as you use the right burners for the right purpose, though, you should be satisfied; the more powerful burners are tough to use on low heat, and while they heat up quickly not all get quite as hot as we’d like.
 Juggle the pots a little to find the sweet spot, and this range does just fine.

 The standard oven maintains temperatures surprisingly well and bakes quite nicely for a gas range, even without a convection feature.
 Pre-heating takes a while, but the proof of the pudding (or more accurately, the roasts and the cakes) is that the food comes out delicious when you’re eating.

 This Whirlpool has no bells and whistles (except a storage drawer), but it doesn’t have a thousand-dollar price tag, either.
 It’s a nice gas range for the price.

 Specifications for the Whirlpool WFG515S0ES Gas Range:

-The GroomNStyle review team have this Kenmore on our list of the top 5 best gas ranges not because of outstanding performance, but because it provides good performance at a bargain-basement price of just over $300.
+The Groom+Style review team has this Kenmore on our list of the top 5 best gas ranges not because of outstanding performance, but because it provides good performance at a bargain-basement price.

 There are four burners with individual steel grates; all four are 9,000 BTU burners and not designed for speed cooking or simmering, just for cooking.
 The 4.2 cubic foot standard oven has enough room for most meals you’ll be preparing, and there’s a broiler drawer underneath it.
 The control panel only lets you set the function (bake or broil) and the timer, but it works.